Chris Booker

 The need for a remote workforce was, in some ways, forced on us by the Covid-19 pandemic, although some businesses were already moving towards hybrid working arrangements.
 As mentioned above, the pandemic led to a significant increase in the demand for cloud capabilities, and while this enabled people to work remotely when it was a legal requirement, it has also made global accessibility the norm.
 Tapping into distributed networks of data centres around the world, businesses can connect their resources from any location with an internet connection, facilitating remote work and collaboration across different geographies.
 For forward-thinking companies, they are even able to employ talent from anywhere in the world.
 Additionally, cloud providers like AWS and Azure offer global regions and edge locations, allowing businesses to distribute workloads closer to their users, reducing latency and improving performance.

-Limitations of virtual machines
+Limitations of Virtual Machines

 Virtual machines continue to play a vital role in business and will continue to do so for many years to come.
 I repeat, if it ain’t broke, don’t fix it.
 But there are some limitations that businesses should be aware of.